Groups -- Cahill et al. (2008)

 Study Reference:

-Cahill, M., Coggeshall, M., Hayeslip D., Wolff, A., Lagerson, E., Scott, M., Davies, E., Roland, K., and S. Decker.
-(2008).
+Cahill, M., Coggeshall, M., Hayeslip D., Wolff, A., Lagerson, E., Scott, M., Davies, E., Roland, K., & Decker, S. (2008).
 Los Angeles, California.
 In Community Collaboratives Addressing Youth Gangs: Interim Findings From the Gang Reduction Program.
 Washington, D.C.: Urban Institute Justice Policy Center.

 Location in the Matrix, Methodological Rigor; Outcome: